The 14 Best Static Site Generators You May Not Have Heard of…

 However, some popular tools often called SSGs have recently been equipped with additional features.
 Thus, for example, the popular Gatsby offers SSR (starting October 2021).
 11ty provides a plugin to run as a serverless feature for serving via SSR.

 If you really want to say you understand the term “Static Site Generators”, you should remember about an important phenomenon that was accurately described by Brian Rinaldi:

 Sometimes the technology that a term refers to evolves beyond the literal meaning of the term.

 Why Should You Use a Static Site Generator?

 Static site generators are... simply good and can effectively be used with Jamstack.
 That gives a lot of options for web developers.
 They can choose which frameworks, languages, tools to use, how they want their environment to look and work like.
 And there are many SSGs to choose from these days – dev teams aren’t limited but can go for static site generators that best suit their needs.

 New, advanced tools have emerged allowing for improved and optimized development workflow.
 There’s automation in updating the website, no need to dig in the code.
-Also, SSGs are secure as you don’t have to store data on your own servers.

 And as with everything in the world of web development, static site generators have their pros and cons.
 So if you’re building a website, you just need to know what you’re looking for, either as a web developer or a business owner.

 What Are The Benefits of Static Site Generators?

 According to statistics, the adoption of SSG is growing “in general by 2x in year over year.
 In 2019 it was 0.4% mobile and 0.3% desktop sites.
 In 2020 the number almost doubled, to 0.6% on mobile and 0.7% on desktop sites.
 In 2021, they have grown again: 1.1% of mobile and 0.9% of desktop sites.”